mojofunk/alta-doc/LIBMOJO-TODO.md

 # Application API

-Application API should use method names like transport_* track_* project_* etc
+Use `private_macros.hpp` in Application class and more all `*_internal` methods to the private class

 Application API should have a sync method for testing(at least)

 Should the mojo public API also be in C?
+No

 If the ApplicationWorker is calling a sync function and the UI thread is waiting for the ApplicationWorker to finish then there is a deadlock?

-If when the last project is removed can App::quit be called in an idle callback.

 DONE - Move public headers into directory structure that mirrors what would be if the headers were installed.
 Instead of include <mojo/mojo.hpp> perhaps it should be include <mojo.hpp> and include <mojo/project.hpp> ertc

+Move Project classes into project directory

 ## Memory